 Niviuk we are firmly committed to make technology accessible to all pilots.
 Therefore, our wings are equipped with the latest technological advances gained from the experience of our R&D team.
+Thanks to these new technologies, paragliders are gaining more safety and performance, which requires greater care of the materials.

 IMPORTANT: it is critical to avoid any kind of impact or dragging the leading edge on the ground.
 This part is reinforced with very durable and strong Nitinol rods that can be easily replaced.

 Dragging and/or hitting the leading edge can cause serious damage to the fabric, which is much more complicated and costly to repair.